onelogin/terraform-provider-onelogin/README.md

 ```

 ## Release Process
-1. **Run the Version Bump GitHub Action:**
-   - Go to the [Actions tab](../../actions) in GitHub
-   - Select "Version Bump" workflow
-   - Click "Run workflow"
-   - Choose the bump type (major, minor, or patch)
-   - The action will automatically:
-     - Update `VERSION` in `GNUmakefile`
-     - Update version in the example provider configuration in `README.md`
-     - Create a PR with the version changes

-2. **After the version bump PR is merged, create a GitHub Release:**
+To create a new release, simply publish a GitHub Release:

-   - Go to the [Releases page](../../releases) in GitHub
+1. Go to the [Releases page](../../releases) in GitHub
-   - Click "Draft a new release"
+2. Click **"Draft a new release"**
-   - Click "Choose a tag" and create a new tag (e.g., `v0.5.2`)
+3. Click **"Choose a tag"** and create a new tag following semantic versioning (e.g., `v0.11.1`)
-   - Set the release title and description
+4. Set the release title and description (you can use "Generate release notes" for automatic changelog)
-   - Click "Publish release"
+5. Click **"Publish release"**

-   - The Release workflow will automatically trigger and:
+The Release workflow will automatically:
+- Extract the version from the tag (e.g., `v0.11.1` → `0.11.1`)
+- Update `VERSION` in `GNUmakefile` and the example provider configuration in `README.md`
+- Commit the version changes back to the main branch
-     - Build the provider
+- Build the provider binaries with GoReleaser
-     - Attach binaries to the GitHub release
+- Attach signed binaries to the GitHub release
 - Publish to the Terraform Registry

-Note: Tags should follow semantic versioning (e.g., v0.5.2)
+**That's it!** The entire release process is automated from a single GitHub Release creation.

 ## Terraform Overview
 Terraform enables declarative infrastructure management using HashiCorp Configuration Language (HCL).
 It tracks the desired state in `.tf` files and the current state in `.tfstate` files.